enta1234/project-budget-management/README.md

 on `http://localhost:8080`.
 All service endpoints are available under the `/api/v1` path prefix.

+The service now exposes a new endpoint `GET /api/v1/events` which returns the timeline/calendar layout entries.

 An admin user is created automatically with username `admin` and password taken from the `ADMIN_PASSWORD` environment variable (default `admin`).